Adin Ross: Twitch bans

 On April 10, 2021, Ross was banned from Twitch after YouTuber Zias used a homophobic slur while on Ross's stream.
 Ross defended himself from the ban by saying to Twitch staff that he did not say the word and was not in the room at the time.
 Twitch clarified that based on this information he would be allowed to stream.
-His followers started trending the hashtag #FreeAdin on Twitter in an attempt to pressure Twitch's decision.
+His followers started trending the hashtag #FreeAdin on Twitter in an attempt to pressure Twitch to reverse its decision.
 His ban was lifted on April 12, 2021.

-Over a year later, on April 20, 2022, Ross was banned indefinitely due to the use of "hateful slurs or symbols".
+Over a year later, on April 20, 2022, Ross was banned indefinitely.
+Twitch cited use of "hateful slurs or symbols," likely stemming from Ross's use of a homophobic slur while a guest on streamer YourRage's stream.
 He was able to resume streaming in June 2022.

-On February 25, 2023, Ross received his eighth and most severe ban from Twitch for "hateful conduct" after displaying his unmoderated Kick live chat on stream, leading to a permanent suspension.
-However, on March 29, 2025, Twitch lifted this ban, allowing Ross to return to the platform.
+On February 25, 2023, Ross received his eighth and most severe ban from Twitch for "hateful conduct" after displaying his unmoderated Kick live chat on stream, which included "multiple racist and anti-semitic comments", leading to a permanent suspension.
+On March 29, 2025, Twitch lifted this ban, allowing Ross to return to the platform.

+Personal life

+On January 15, 2026, Ross' sister Madeline died at age 36.
+Ross, as well as his parents Mark Ross and Jayne Frankel, filed a lawsuit against the Broward County Medical Examiner’s Office, seeking to block the release of records relating to Madeline Ross’ cause of death.